JFCodes/WhatsAppJS/README.md

 ```
 A message to be sent to a target.
 The target is the exact name (for now, see Roadmap) of the conversation
-that apears on the left side conversations panel of the logged user
+that apears on the left side conversations panel of the logged user.
-WhatsApp account.
 For now targets are limited to the user active
 conversations and not to the users contact list.
 ```